cwellsx/view/README.md

   - Minimal overhead, no "framework" to learn to fit into
   - A wealth of 3rd-party components

-  Also an adequate way to write a highly-interactive component
+  It also seems an adequate way to write some highly-interactive components.

-- Using it with TypeScript instead of JavaScript seems to me ideal -- for example, having TypeScript interfaces to define the format of data shared between components
+- Using it with TypeScript instead of JavaScript may be ideal -- for example, having TypeScript interfaces to define the format of data shared between components:

   - Shared between client and server
   - Used in the APIs of any reusable/shared components

-  Having strongly-typed code helps refactoring
+  Having strong types helps with refactoring as well.

-All the source code exists in two subdirectories:
+The source code all exists in two subdirectories:

 - [`/src`](./src)
 - [`/prebuild_data`](./prebuild_data)

 ## Why

-I write this because it's one thing to read about a tool, and another thing to use it to write something.
+I write this because it's one thing to read about a tool, another thing to design an implementation and write it.

-The React API documentation shows isolated components implemented using half-a-dozen lines of code -- whereas this let me experience:
+The React API documentation shows isolated sample components or fragments, each implemented using half-a-dozen lines of code -- whereas this let me experience:

 - How to implement an application
   -- [`./src/react/App.tsx`](./src/react/App.tsx)